-It is not possible to predict with certainty whether, and to what extent, LIBOR, EURIBOR or any other benchmark will continue to be supported going forwards.
-This may cause LIBOR, EURIBOR or any other such benchmark to perform differently than they have done in the past, and may have other consequences which cannot be predicted.
 Such factors may have (without limitation) the following effects on certain benchmarks: (i) discouraging market participants from continuing to administer or contribute to a benchmark; (ii) triggering changes in the rules or methodologies used in the benchmark and/or (iii) leading to the disappearance of the benchmark.
 Any of the above changes or any other consequential changes as a result of international or national reforms or other initiatives or investigations, could have a material adverse effect on the value of and return on any Warrants linked to, referencing, or otherwise dependent (in whole or in part) upon, a benchmark.

 The terms and conditions of the Warrants provide for certain fallback arrangements in the event that a published benchmark (including any page on which such benchmark may be published (or any replacement service)) becomes unavailable, including the possibility that the interest rate could be set by reference to a successor rate or an alternative rate or the effective application of a fixed rate based on the rate which applied in the previous period when the published benchmark was available, which could have an adverse effect on the value or liquidity of, and return on, any Warrants which reference the published benchmark.
 Due to the uncertainty concerning the availability of a successor rate or an alternative rate, the relevant fallback provisions may not operate as intended at the relevant time.
+Any changes to a benchmark or changes in the manner of administration of a benchmark could result in an adjustment to the terms and conditions, early redemption, discretionary valuation by the Calculation Agent, delisting or other consequences in relation to the Warrants linked to such benchmark.
+No consent of the Warrantholders shall be required in connection with effecting any successor rate or alternative rate (as applicable).
+In addition, no consent of the Warrantholders shall be required in connection with any other related adjustments and/or amendments to the terms and conditions of the Warrants (or any other document) which are made in order to effect any successor rate or alternative rate (as applicable).
 Any such consequence could have a material adverse effect on the value of and return on any such Warrants.